kyleb000/reflux/README.md

 The `Funnel` is responsible for collecting data from multiple `Receiver` s and sending the data through to a single `Sender`.

+### Caution

-Caution: The `Funnel` can potentially be a bottleneck in a `Reflux` pipeline, causing uncontrolled memory usage.
+The `Funnel` can potentially be a bottleneck in a `Reflux` pipeline, causing uncontrolled memory usage.
 It is advised to connect a small number of `Receiver`s to a `Funnel`.

 ## Messenger